Kurgan: Scytho-Siberian monuments

-The Scytho-Siberian kurgans in the Early Iron Age have grandiose mounds throughout the Eurasian continent.
+Monuments of this sort are found at known sites of ancient Scytho-Siberian (including Saka and later Sarmatian) activity.
+Scytho-Siberian monuments have common features with other kurgans, and the bodies within them sometimes have common genetic roots with those in Eastern European kurgans.
+Also associated with these burial mounds are the Pazyryk, an ancient people who lived in the Altai Mountains that lay in Siberian Russia on the Ukok Plateau, near the modern borders with China, Kazakhstan, and Mongolia.
+The archaeological site on the Ukok Plateau associated with the Pazyryk culture is included in the Golden Mountains of Altai UNESCO World Heritage Site.

 Regional and temporal sex ratios

 In the eastern Manych steppes and Kuban–Azov steppes during the Yamna culture, a near-equal ratio of female-to-male graves was found among kurgans.

-In the lower and middle Volga river region during the Yamna and Poltavka cultures, females were buried in about 20% of graves and two thousand years later, women dressed as warriors were buried in the same region.
-David Anthony notes, "About 20% of Scythian – Sarmatian 'warrior graves' on the lower Don and lower Volga contained females dressed for battle... a phenomenon that probably inspired the Greek tales about the Amazons."
+In the lower and middle Volga River region during the Yamna and Poltavka cultures, females were buried in only about 20% of graves.
+Two thousand years later, women dressed as warriors were buried in the same region.
+David Anthony notes, "About 20% of Scythian–Sarmatian 'warrior graves' on the lower Don and lower Volga contained females dressed for battle ... a phenomenon that probably inspired the Greek tales about the Amazons."

-In Ukraine, the ratio was intermediate between the other two regions, therefore approximately 35% were women.
+In Ukraine, the ratio was intermediate between the other two regions; approximately 35% were women.

-Archaeological remains

-The most obvious archeological remains associated with the Scythians are the great burial mounds, some more than 20 m high, which dot the Ukrainian and Russian steppe belts and extend in great chains for many kilometers along ridges and watersheds.
-From them much has been learnt about Scythian life and art.